ranocha/2023-RSE_in_Julia/README.md

 # Research Software Engineering in Julia

-Repository supporting the course "Research Software Engineering in Julia" at Johannes Gutenberg University Mainz in the winter term 2023/2024
+Repository supporting the course "Research Software Engineering in Julia" at Johannes Gutenberg University Mainz in the winter term 2023/2024.
+This repository is just used as a demonstration how to contribute to repositories on GitHub.
+The teaching material will be distributed via the Moodle platform of JGU Mainz.

+## Contributions while learning how to make a PR on GitHub

 - Ich war hier.
 - Test